-Gonzaga’s 4,837 undergraduates choose from more than 75 majors and programs to reach their academic dreams.
+Gonzaga’s 5,041 undergraduates choose from more than 75 majors and programs to reach their academic dreams.
 Modern and beautifully updated facilities such as the Jepson Center for Business Administration, Hughes Hall for Life Sciences, and the PACCAR Center for Applied Science augment these exceptional academic programs.
-An average class size of 21 allows faculty to closely mentor students who thrive in classrooms run only by professors.
+An average class size of 24 allows faculty to closely mentor students who thrive in classrooms run only by faculty.

 The Gonzaga experience